-Amphi Academy Online is an online learning opportunity for students who are long-term suspended, and students who cannot attend classes on a traditional campus.
+Amphi Academy Online is an online learning opportunity for students who prefer to attend classes online and an alternative for students who are long-term suspended.

 Students in the Amphi Academy Online complete their coursework online.
-Amphi Academy mentors, while not providing direct instruction through the course curriculum, monitor student progress through the learning management system.
-If students are not making adequate progress or are struggling with assignments, tests and grades, they are contacted by Amphi Academy mentors to participate in scheduled onsite tutorial sessions.
-Students are required to participate in tutorial sessions if they are not making satisfactory academic progress or are not maintaining grades of "C" or better.
+Amphi Academy faculty and staff monitor student progress through the learning management system.
+If students are not making adequate progress or are struggling with assignments, tests and grades, they may also participate in scheduled onsite tutorial sessions.
+Students may be required to participate in tutorial sessions if they are not making satisfactory academic progress or are not maintaining grades of "C" or better.
 This requirement is set in place to ensure that students are working the required number of hours per day, meeting established timelines, and fulfilling all course requirements.
-Amphi Academy mentors may contact students and parents via computer, email, or phone.
+Amphi Academy staff may contact students and parents via computer, email, or phone.